open-ephys/commutator-docs/_sources/coax-commutator/user-guide/automatic-control/miniscopedaq-miniscopev4.rst.txt

 Bonsai
 #######

-This section outlines how to use Bonsai software to automate commutation of the tether between a miniscope mounted on a freely moving animal and a stationary DAQ.
+This section outlines how to use Bonsai software to automate commutation of the coaxial tether between a UCLA Miniscope v4 mounted on a freely moving animal and ONIX.

 #.
 Follow the :ref:`quick_start` to ensure you can control the commutator using Bonsai.